 Computers and equipment

 Multnomah County Library has about 1000 public PCs at its 19 neighborhood locations.
 Learn more about the library's computer services and policies.
-With a library card or current, valid photo ID, all patrons and visitors can use library computers for 4 hours per day.
+All patrons and visitors can use library computers for 4 hours per day.
 Computers can be used from opening until 10 minutes before closing.
 Questions?

 For additional internet time, patrons who are 13 years or older can check out Chromebooks to use in the library.

 - Microsoft Office 2016 versions of Word, Excel and PowerPoint, and Publisher, and other software